badalmer/Studio/MFA-Thesis.md

 ![https://vimeo.com/201506064](images/i-frame-finland2016.JPG)
 >*Signal Loss [forest], 2017 - Shot during my time at Arteles in 2016, simulating memory degradation or signal loss using i-frame manipulation. https://vimeo.com/201506064

+By mixing two or more video sources and by manipulating their i-frames[^8], a single video can appear to meld through a form of digital snow[^9] to reveal the other.
+Glitch aesthetic is based on nothing more than a surprising outcome from a reliable process.
+In this case datamoshing is attempting to simulate an unintended effect of digital video.
+Making these aesthetics intentionally more apparent.

+Contemporary painting has always seemed to focus on accuracy over intent[^10].
+However the human eye and reality itself is subjective.
+Historically, painting has offered a unique means of representing reality[^11].
+With intent not always superseding accuracy.
+The Hockney-Falco thesis argues Renaissance paintings from the 1500’s onwards were made with the extensive use of lenses as a way of achieving the most accurate images possible.
+Mostly these are perfect replications of reality[^11].
+So perfect in fact that in a few examples clear evidence of photographic imperfections are present.
+Most notably in the 1523 Lorenzo Lotto painting, “Family Portrait''.
+We see part of a tablecloth dip in and out of focus.
+Something the human eye simply cannot do as it focuses on a subject.

 [^1]: Please use these footnotes as a bit of a recurring chat window.
 Or a resource for terms to search for.
 [^2]: Urns, rings, wands, dolls, any object or even a family line could be used as a phylactery.
 [^3]: Wizards of the Coast, Inc, editor.
 Monster Manual.
 5th edition, Wizards Of The Coast, 2014. -- states this ritual has a material cost of 120,000 gold pieces.
 Worth approximately $37,320,000 today.